-Preliminary design for a new building shows three different alternatives in the general arrangement based on the operational requirements.
+The preliminary design of the as fuel new building propose three different alternatives in the configuration of the vessel based on the operational requirements.
 All of them are feasible but with some limitations.
 The implementation of the LNG tank means the reduction on the oil recovery storage capacity.
 Such limitation is not of paramount importance as the installation of separation equipment on deck reduces the need for available volume.
 The main drawback is the potential incompatibility of the LNG tank arrangement with the installation of a moonpool required for diving and ROV operations.